-Each year, roughly less than 1% of individuals who are in need of a service dog (and apply for one) are able to actually get one.
+Each year, less than 1% of individuals who are in need of a service dog (and apply for one) are able to actually get one.

 Much of this is due to the cost and time it takes to train and care for a service dog.
-However, when it comes to service dogs for veterans with PTSD, the problem is even more challenging due to a lack of awareness and associated stigmas.
-Fortunately, there are several ways we can begin to create change and enable more military veterans in need to obtain a life-saving service dog.
+However, when it comes to service dogs for veterans with PTSD, the problem is even more challenging due to a general lack of awareness and associated stigmas.
+Fortunately, there are several ways we can begin to create change and enable more military veterans in need to obtain a life-saving PTSD service dog.

 Walnut Creek, CA

 For its Pets and Vets program, ARF pairs qualifying military veterans with shelter dogs selected for their potential as service animals.
 Starting over together, these veteran-dog pairs are guided by skilled trainers to graduate as service dog teams.